Ethicon Foundation Fund Travel Grants

 Applicants must inform the College of any change in their circumstances which will prevent them completing their overseas visit and about any applications for funding from other sources.
 The College may, on the advice of the Ethicon Foundation Fund Advisory Committee, withdraw all, or a proportion, of the initial award.

-If the award is for more than £500 payment is made in two stages.
-A first payment of half the amount awarded is made in advance of the visit and payment of the balance of the award is made upon receipt of a satisfactory report from the applicant after the visit has been completed.
+The award is made in two stages, a first payment of half the amount awarded is made in advance of the visit and payment of the balance of the award is made upon receipt of a satisfactory report from the applicant after the visit has been completed.